giftyemefatechhub/AgileProject/README.md

   - middleware/
     - authMiddleware.test.js
 - README.md

+## Troubleshooting
+If you encounter any issues while using this application, please refer to the following resources;
+-The documentation in this README file.
+-The code comments and inline documentation  to understand the code and how it works.

 # Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps: